junxit/us-congress-bills-110/metadata.md

 - 2007-12-18 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2007-12-18 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2007-12-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 548.
+- 2008-03-12 — By Senator Kennedy from Committee on Health, Education, Labor, and Pensions filed written report.
+Report No. 110-274.
+- 2008-03-12 — By Senator Kennedy from Committee on Health, Education, Labor, and Pensions filed written report.
+Report No. 110-274.
+- 2008-07-21 — Amendment SA 5088 agreed to in Senate by Unanimous Consent.
+- 2008-07-21 — Amendment SA 5088 proposed by Senator Durbin for Senator Kennedy. (consideration: CR S6979) In the nature of a substitute.
+- 2008-07-21 — Measure laid before Senate by unanimous consent. (consideration: CR S6978-6979; text of measure as reported in Senate: CR S6978-6979)
+- 2008-07-21 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2008-07-21 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2008-07-21 — Senate amendment agreed to: Amendment SA 5088 agreed to in Senate by Unanimous Consent.
+- 2008-07-21 — Senate amendment proposed (on the floor): Amendment SA 5088 proposed by Senator Durbin for Senator Kennedy.(consideration: CR S6979)
+- 2008-07-21 — Senate amendment submitted
+- 2008-07-21 — The committee substitute as amended agreed to by Unanimous Consent.